AvanDriel/templi/readme.md

 Templi is a tool made to make it easier to integrate automated testing in your project.

-To get started, install by running
+To get started, just run

-`npm i -g @alwinvd/templi`.
+`npx templi`.

-Templi needs to be installed globally, to prevent unneeded dependencies in the project you actually want to integrate testing.
+In the project you want to install the tests in.

-After installing, just run

-`templi`

-to get started.

 ## Current functionality